mlochbaum/BQN/doc/syntax.md

       c←b‿"str"
     }

-A block with exports is a *namespace block*, and in versions of BQN without first-class namespaces it can only be used as part of a destructuring assignment.
+Fields of the resulting namespace can be accessed either directly using `namespace.field` syntax, or with a destructuring assignment as shown above.
 This assignment's target is a list where each element specifies one of the names exported by the block and what it should be assigned to.
 The element can be either a single name (such as `b` above), which gives both, or a combination of the assignment target, then `⇐`, then a name.
 If `⇐` is never used, the names can be given as a strand with `‿`.
 To use `⇐` for aliases, bracket syntax `⟨⟩` is needed.
 Imported names can be repeated and can be spelled with any role (the role is ignored).

 ## Lists and blocks